oerpub/atc/bower_components/octokit/README.md

-##Setup
+## Setup

-`github-client` has the following dependencies:
+`octokit.js` has the following dependencies:

 - Underscore
 - Base64 (for basic auth or binary files).
 You can leave this if you are not using basic auth or binary files.

-If you are not using NodeJS or requireJS include these before `github-client`:
+If you are not using NodeJS or requireJS include these before `octokit.js`:

 ```
 <script src="lib/underscore-min.js">